MathStuff/Matrices/README.md

 Matrix.corr(column_1,column_2,population,method) #Returns linear correlation of 2 columns chosen from the matrix.
 If no argument given, returns the correlation matrix.
 Give population parameter 1 if calculation is not for samples, 0 otherwise; methods available: 'pearson'(default), 'kandell', 'spearman'

-Matrix.normalize(column,inplace) #Normalize the data in the desired column, None to normalize all columns.
-Give inplace parameter "True" boolean value to make normalization in-place, "False" to return a new matrix with normalized data
+Matrix.normalize(column,inplace,declare,returnmat) #Normalize the data in the desired column, None to normalize all columns.
+Give inplace parameter "True" boolean value to make normalization in-place, "False" to return a new matrix with normalized data. 'declare' to guess the new value's data type and replace it in 'coldtypes'. 'returnmat' to decide wheter or not to return self if 'inplace' is True

-Matrix.stdize(column,inplace) #Standardize the data in the desired column, None to standardize all columns.
-Give inplace parameter "True" boolean value to make standardization in-place, "False" to return a new matrix with standardized data
+Matrix.stdize(column,inplace,declare,returnmat) #Standardize the data in the desired column, None to standardize all columns.
+Give inplace parameter "True" boolean value to make standardization in-place, "False" to return a new matrix with standardized data. 'declare' to guess the new value's data type and replace it in 'coldtypes'. 'returnmat' to decide wheter or not to return self if 'inplace' is True

 Matrix.oneHotEncode(column,concat) #One-hot encode a 'column', 'concat' to decide wheter or not to concatenate the encoded matrix or return it

+Matrix.fix_coldtypes(column,retur_dtype) #Guess the data type for the given column(s), return dtypes with return_dtype or apply them directly to coldtypes

 dataframe.level #Inner level class used for passing the level to 'ind' class for row labeling.